andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

   Kubernetes supports multiple virtual clusters backed by the same physical cluster.
 These virtual clusters are called namespaces.

-This namespace revents collisions between applications that need to be discovered, lets us sets some resource limits and (coming soon) network policy.
+This namespace prevents collisions between applications that need to be discovered, lets us sets some resource limits and (coming soon) network policy.
 To provision anything, we have to have a namespace to put it.